°®¶¹´«Ã½

 Recent advancements in microbial genetic engineering provide researchers with an exciting opportunity to edit the growth of metallophilic microbes or generate metallophiles from native microbes.
 These improvements have the potential to overcome the current limitations of bioremediation techniques and provide industrial companies with a solution to minimize their negative impacts on the environment.

 Want to learn more about the extreme adaptability of microorganisms?
-From psychrophiles to acidophiles, halophiles to radiophiles, this next article, "How Extremphiles Push the Limits of Life," marvels at the unique methods that extremophiles use to survive.
+From psychrophiles to acidophiles, halophiles to radiophiles, this next article, "How Extremphiles Push the Limits of Life," marvels at the unique methods extremophiles use to survive.

 Author: Tanya Puccio, Ph.D.